dividedbyzeroco/warp-server/readme.md

 Warp Server
 ===========

 __Warp Server__ is an `express` middleware for implementing scalable backend services.
-It enables you to manage objects, endpoints and background jobs using a standard REST API, which comes equipped with various authentication features.
+It enables you to manage objects, webhooks and background jobs using a standard REST API, and comes equipped with various authentication features.

+Currently, `Warp Server` uses `mysql` as its database of choice, but can be extended to use other data storage services.

 ## Table of Contents
 - **[Installation](#installation)**